 Ideal temperature sensors have as low a heat capacity as possible to match the temperature of the surrounding environment as fast as possible.
-The human leg in the wader constitutes a significant heat capacity and, as any experimental hydrologist can confirm, the thermal insulation the wader provides between the leg and the water is not perfect, i.e. both the body-temperature of the wearer of the wader and the heat capacity of the combined wader-leg system can influence the accurate determination of the water temperature using the thermistor.
+The human leg in the wader constitutes a significant heat capacity and, as any experimental hydrologist can confirm, the thermal insulation the wader provides between the leg and the water is not perfect, i.e. both the body-temperature of the water of the wader

+- 100 and the heat capacity of the combined wader-leg system can influence the accurate determination of the water temperature using the thermistor.
 To test the influence of both the heat capacity and the body temperature, six experiments were done in a flume in the lab of Delft University of Technology.
 The waders were first placed in a 40 liter bucket of warm water.
 When the temperature stabilized the waders were put in the streaming water of the flume.
-This was repeated with a leg in the wader and without a leg, which case the wader was pressed down into the water using a rod.
-This was done at three different flow velocities (0.2, 0.17 and 0.38 m s-1), creating a total of six experiments.
+This was repeated with a leg in the wader and - 105 without a leg, which case the wader was pressed down into the water using a rod.
+This was done at three different flow velocities (0.2 m/s, 0.17 m/s and 0.38 m/s), creating a total of six experiments.
 The step response of the temperature sensing waders are assumed to be exponential, i.e.

-$$T(t) = T_0 + (T_1 - T_0)(1 - e^{-\frac{t}{\tau}})$$ (2)
+$$T(t) = T_0 + (T_1 - T_0) \left(1 - e^{-\frac{t}{\tau}} \right)$$ (2)

-where T(t) is the temperature as measured by the thermistor, T_0 is the temperature at the start of the experiment, T_1 is the temperature of the water and τ is the typical time constant of the entire temperature sensing wader.
-After τ seconds the temperature of the sensor has converged to 61 % of the temperature of the water.
+where T(t) is the temperature as measured by the thermistor, T_0 is the temperature at the start of 110 the experiment, T_1 is the temperature of the water and τ is the typical time constant of the entire temperature sensing wader.
+After τ seconds the temperature of the sensor has converged to 61% of the temperature of the water.
 T_1 and T_2 are considered parameters and will be estimated by fitting Eq.
-(2) to the measured data.
-The water of the flume will also be monitored using a simple handheld thermometer. for comparison.
+2 to the measured data.
+The water of the flume will also be monitored using a simple handheld thermometer, for comparison.

-2.3 Field evaluation
+115 2.3 Field Evaluation

 As the location of the fieldwork, we chose a ditch known to have a seepage boil from the work of De Louw et al. (2010) and Vandenbohede et al. (2014).
-Our field
+Our field location corresponds to boil 25V in De Louw et al. (2010).
+The ditch is located in the Noordplas Polder (52.094692° N and 4.521272° E), at -4 m below mean sea level.
+The upwelling groundwater has a constant temperature